nerves-project/nerves_system_bbb/README.md

 ## Console access

-The console is configured to output to `ttyS0` by default.
-This is the UART output accessible by the 6 pin header labeled J1.
+The console is configured to output to `ttyGS0` by default.
+This is output through a USB cable connected to the BeagleBone's OTG USB port.
+It will show up on the connected computer as a virtual serial port.

+It is also possible to configure the IEx prompt through the 6 pin header on the BeagleBone that's labeled J1.
 A 3.3V FTDI cable is needed to access the output.
+To use this output, override the default `erlinit.config` and specify that the output should go to `ttyS0`.

 The HDMI output has been disabled via device tree to free up pins on the GPIO header.
 If you would like console access via HDMI, you will need